Nebius-Academy/boltz2-mk8s/tutorial.md

 ---

-## 6. Download results and delete nodes
+## 7. Download results and delete nodes

+In this section, you will wait for all Boltz-2 prediction jobs to finish, download the results from the shared PVC to your local machine, and then clean up the cluster by deleting the jobs and GPU nodes.

 The `scripts/download_results_from_pvc.sh` script: